-Employee commuting awards are a n informal strategy for incentivizing employees to commute via ridesharing, transit, bicycling or walking.
+Employee commuting awards are an informal strategy for incentivizing employees to commute via ridesharing, transit, bicycling or walking.
 Commuting awards may also increase employee morale and mood.
-The type or value or the commute award is up to the discretion of the employer.

-Suggestions include gift certificates, bonus vacation day, tickets to sporting events, etc. How a winner is selected is also up to the discretion of the employer.
+The type or value of the commute award is up to the employer.
+Suggestions include gift certificates, bonus vacation day, tickets to sporting events, etc. How a winner is selected is also up to the employer.
 Commuting Awards should be provided on a regular basis, ideally on a monthly or quarterly basis.
-Guidance for offering and implementing an employee commuting awards program is available.
+Guidance for offering and implementing an employee commuting awards program is available from Best Workplaces.